Comparing burial and cremation is often challenging because each has pros and cons.

 If you choose cremation, you can still have a funeral or memorial service before or after cremation.
 You have the flexibility in scheduling the memorial service later, allowing family and friends to arrive from afar and gather at the time that works for everyone.

 With cremation, you can put the ashes anywhere.
 You are not restricted to the cemetery.
 You can scatter the ashes anywhere the deceased wishes and feel most appropriate.
-You can re-visit the place where you scattered the ashes at any time, and it could be meaningful as the cemetery would be.
+You can re-visit where you scattered the ashes at any time, which could be as meaningful as the cemetery.

 Cremation uses fewer resources compared with burial.
 For this reason, cremation is considered more environmentally friendly.
-The amount of mercury emission from the crematorium is lesser compared to wood-burning fireplaces, diesel vehicles, and industrial boilers.
+The amount of mercury emission from the crematorium is lesser than from wood-burning fireplaces, diesel vehicles, and industrial boilers.

-- If cremation is your funeral planning option, request information from the crematory if they are doing measures to lessen mercury and carbon dioxide emission.
+- If cremation is your funeral planning option, request information from the crematory if they are taking measures to lessen mercury and carbon dioxide emissions.

 - Request the crematory to remove artificial limbs, pacemakers, and other medical implants before cremation.

-- If you want your cremated remains to be buried, use a biodegradable urn.
+- Use a biodegradable urn if you want your cremated remains to be buried.

 Not all religions observe the practice of cremation.
 It may be against the deceased’s or their family’s religion.
 Families with strong religious beliefs normally go for traditional burials.

 Cremation is permanent and not reversible.
 Once turned into ashes, the remains cannot be exhumed at a later date for forensic analysis.
 It is particularly depressing if the deceased is a victim of crime.

 Cremation is not available everywhere.
 Not every area offers this service.
 Not every community have funeral homes equipped with cremation facility.
 If you choose this option, you may need to look further to acquire this service.